Albro3459/ClipboardHistory/README.md

 * scroll to the very bottom for install instructions

-* it is fully built by me, Alex Brodsky, in Swift for Mac OS.
+* it is fully built by me, Alex Brodsky, in Swift for Mac OS 14.4
+    * I could try lowering the required MacOS version if you want to try the app, email is in bio

 * it opens on the bottom right on all the desktop windows